JosephAnn/KPMG-Virtual-Internship/README.md

 # KPMG-AU-Data-Analytics-virtual-internship

-The KPMG Data Analytics Virtual Internship is designed to help us gain a practical insight into the work done at KPMG and it is an opportunity for us to build career skills and experience.
+The KPMG Data Analytics Virtual Internship is designed to help us gain a practical insight into the work done at KPMG and it is an opportunity for us to build career skills and experience.Participants will work on a fictional client project, analyzing data and providing insights to drive business decisions.
+The internship offers a comprehensive learning journey, covering various aspects of data analytics, including data quality assessment, exploratory data analysis, data preparation, data visualization, and presentation of findings.

 ## Introduction
 Sprocket Central Pty Ltd , a medium size bikes & cycling accessories organisation, has approached Tony Smith (Partner) in KPMG’s Lighthouse & Innovation Team.
 Sprocket Central Pty Ltd is keen to learn more about KPMG’s expertise in its Analytics, Information & Modelling team.
+The main objectives of the virtual internship are as follows:

+Gain practical experience in data analysis and visualization.
+Apply data cleaning and preparation techniques to ensure data quality.
+Utilize data analytics tools and techniques for exploratory data analysis.
+Develop meaningful visualizations and dashboards to effectively communicate insights.
+Provide actionable recommendations based on the data analysis to address the client's business challenges.

 The project is mainly divided into three tasks:

 ## Task 1: Data Quality Assessment
 Assessment of data quality and completeness in preparation for analysis